Package 'fanplot'

 data.type

-Indicates if data are sets of pre-calculated values based for defined probabilities data.type = "values" or simulated data data.type = "simulations".
-That later is the default.
+Indicates if data are sets of pre-calculated values for defined probabilities ("values") or simulated data ("simulations").
+Default is "simulations".

 style